FeaXR/TCP_Comm/README.md

 The default port for sending and receiving TCP messages is 9001.

+# Newest version
+ * Version number: **0.4**
+ * Release date: **2020.
+08. 10.**

-# Version 0.3
+# What's New
+Can run multiple instances on different ports parallel Uses less memory than before
 Cleanup and reformatting for better readability and understanding.

-# What's New
-Introduced new file, Classes.cs to store the classes needed for the server and client instead of storing it in the Client.cs file.
-Server now can be started to receie one message or keep on receiving every message
+Added more comments for better understanding.

 # Features
 - Send and receive TCP messages with less code.
-2 lines to set up server, 1 line to send message.
+2 lines to set up server, 2 lines to send message.
 - Always listening server with easily read output
-- Send and receive any serializable data
+- Send and receive any data with fully customizable message class
 - Fully customize every aspect of the receiving and sending process